pettersand/builder/devlog.md

 ## 15/11-23

 Client data will be populated and fetched for the first step to display, today.

+### Issues:

+Had an old messy issue waiting for me in my database.
+I cleaned that up and started fresh with proper migrations.

 ## 14/11-23